DuqueDeTuring/books2explore/readme.md

 - Greeks and Greek Civilization	Greeks and Greek Civilization by Sheila Stern (Paperback)
 - Grit: The Power of Passion and Perseverance by Angela Duckworth
 - Growth: From Microorganisms to Megacities (The MIT Press)	Growth: From Microorganisms to Megacities (The MIT Press) by Vaclav Smil (Hardcover)
+- Guaranteed Pure: The Moody Bible Institute, Business, and the Making of Modern Evangelicalism, Timothy Gloege (ref “Jesus and John Wayne, chapter 1,6)
 - Guerras de internet: Un viaje al centro de la red para entender cómo afecta tu vida (Spanish Edition), Natalia Zuazo
 - Gulag: A History by Anne Applebaum
 - Hack Proofing Your Network: Internet Tradecraft	Hack Proofing Your Network: Internet Tradecraft by Ryan Russell (Paperback) |